ninegua/reversi/docs/index.md

 })
 ```

-- *begin* is set to *indefinite* to mean that the animation has to be manually started.
+- *begin* is set to *indefinite* so that the animation can be manually controlled/started.
-- *fill* is set to *freeze* to mean that after the animation finishes, its ending state should stay.
+- *fill* is set to *freeze* to mean that after the animation finishes, its ending state will stay.
-- *values* is set to 4 values, where first two are repeated *radius* as a trick to start animation
-  after 0.1s (1/4 of *dur*) delay.
+- *values* is set to 4 values, where first two are repeated as a trick to start animation after 0.1s (1/4 of *dur*) delay.
 This is because *begin* was already set to *indefinite*.

 The main point is that animations should be started manually.
-I use *setTimeout* to trigger it with 0s delay, which is a trick to wait until new UI elements prepared by Mithril are rendered in browser DOM:
+I use *setTimeout* to trigger it with 0s delay, which is a trick to wait until new UI elements prepared by Mithril are rendered in the browser DOM:

 ```javascript
 setTimeout(function() {